 My spaces are, finally, an image of the construction of identity.
 Those structures are also a reconstruction of myself, of my inner world, which is shattered and reborn incessantly.
 It is a search for identity, they talk about me, but they are for others, because I am not interested in knowing what I have been, but rather that someone else may be, through my works.
 Let him go through them in another way that will be only his.
 Because we all have had to, in our personal construction, citizens of a world that has become small, migrants, to integrate what was not our own.
-Make it ours, transform it, creating that new unity that we are, which would be different if we had stayed in our original space.
+Make it ours, transform it, creating that new unity that we are.

 And then destroy what I have been.
 Be today.
 I have destroyed my paintings for making my textile sculptures with them, resilient paintings having a new unexpected life.
-I have destroyed my paintings for putting them on, dressing them, and being what I am today.
+I have destroyed my paintings for putting them on, dressing them, for being myself, for being today.